-Over the course of a construction project moisture and humidity create delays and product material issues.
+Over the course of a construction project, moisture and humidity create delays and product material issues.
 Old school solutions point to heat as the answer to control moisture.
 Others feel that fans placed inside, circulating air, will do the trick.
 However, these methods do nothing to actively remove moisture.
 Dehumidification is the key to controlling moisture, truly drying building materials, like wood and taping mud, while keeping the interior environment free of microbial growth.

 Challenges on a Construction Site

-Why is moisture and temperature such a concern during a projects life cycle?
+Why are moisture and temperature such a concern during a project's life cycle?
 Consider a building during the phases of construction.
 The entire structure is open to the elements for a long period of time.
 Slowly, the building closes up.
 During those stages, the interior structure, and all of the interior building materials are exposed to the elements, such as rain and the sun.
 If materials are wet from rain or there is high humidity in the building, are they being properly acclimated before installation and does it matter?
 Yes.
-For example, when floor coverings are installed without proper climate control or on a slab that does not meet specification, cracking, popping and cupping can occur.
+For example, when floor coverings are installed without proper climate control or on a slab that does not meet specifications, cracking, popping and cupping can occur.
 Temporary climate control equipment could help prevent that.
 So how do you prevent these issues?

 Controlling Moisture and Climate

-When attempting to combat moisture and control the interior of a construction project, simply using fans or relying on ‘good weather’ will not solve anything.
+When attempting to combat moisture and control the interior of a construction project, simply using fans or relying on ‘good weather will not solve anything.
 Sadly, some contractors feel that they can overcome dramatic changes in temperature and humidity by circulating air or opening windows.
-Construction fans pulling outside air may help workers cool down or feel better, however, this tactic is not effective for controlling humidity, meeting building material specifications or accelerating drying.
+Construction fans pulling outside air may help workers cool down or feel better, however, this tactic is not effective for controlling humidity, meeting building material specifications, or accelerating drying.